 Hair Loss Medications

-Medications serve an important role in both the prevention and treatment of hair loss.
+Medications serve as an important role in both the prevention and treatment of hair loss.
 They are particularly useful in the early stages of the balding process.
-There are two FDA-approved medications for common baldness in men (androgenetic alopecia); the oral medication Propecia (that contains finasteride 1mg) and the topical medication Rogaine (that contains minoxidil).
+There are two FDA approved medications for common baldness in men (androgenetic alopecia); the oral medication Propecia (that contains finasteride 1mg) and the topical medication Rogaine (that contains minoxidil).

 Because medical therapies work to thicken hair in areas that are thinning (miniaturized), rather than grow hair once it has been lost, medical treatments are best started as soon as genetic hair loss is diagnosed.
 Propecia is significantly more effective than Rogaine in treating hair loss, but they have additive effects when used together.

 This section focuses on FDA-approved medications, although only two, finasteride and minoxidil, are actually approved to treat androgenetic alopecia.
 The other drugs commonly used to treat hair loss are approved for other purposes.
 Avodart (dutasteride) is only approved to treat prostate enlargement (BPH); and Aldactone (spironolactone), a diuretic, is approved for the treatment of high blood pressure.
 In this section you will learn how these medications — and several others commonly used for hair loss — work, how they should be used, and their potential problems.
-Read more about Propecia, Rogaine, Avodart, Aldactone, and other Hair Loss Medications »»
+Read more about Hair Loss Medications »»

 Low-Level Laser Therapy (LLLT)

 Low-Level Laser Therapy (LLLT) is a treatment for hair loss based on the principle of photo-biotherapy.
 This involves the use of laser light to stimulate cell growth.
 The laser stimulates hair follicles on the scalp producing thicker hair shafts and a fuller appearance.